Kawal0508/Cross-Platform-Traceroute/README.md

 ## Author

-Created as part of COMS 5880 - Computer Networks programming assignment.
+Created by Kawal Ostwal (Me) as part of COMS 5880 - Computer Networks programming assignment in Iowa State University.

 ## Acknowledgments

 - Built for cross-platform compatibility
 - Inspired by standard traceroute implementations
 - Designed for educational and practical use